An alternate form of Merino-Mi\v{c}ka-M\"utze's approach to a combinatorial generation problem of Knuth: Introduction

-{\bf Combinatorial generation:} In this survey, we set the results of \cite{mmm} in terms of their reinterpretation in \cite{D1}.
-An expressed objective in \cite{mmm} is to generate all $(k,\ell)${\it -combinations}, i.e. all ways of choosing a subset $S$ of a fixed size $k$ from the set $[n]:=\{1,\ldots,n\}$, with $n=k+\ell$.
+{\bf Combinatorial generation:} An expressed objective of \cite{mmm} is to generate all $(k,\ell)${\it -com\-bi\-na\-tions}, i.e. all ways of choosing a subset $S$ of a fixed size $k$ from the set $[n]:=\{1,\ldots,n\}$, with $n=k+\ell$.
 Each such subset $S$ is encoded by a bitstring of length $n$ with exactly $k$ many 1's, where the $i$-th bit is 1 if and only if the element $i$ is contained in $S$.

 Buck and Wiedemann conjectured in \cite{BW} that all $(n+1,n+1)$-combinations are generated by {\it star transpositions}, for every $n\ge 1$, i.e. in each step the element 1 either enters or leaves the set.
-The corresponding {\it flip sequence} $\alpha$ records the position of the bit swapped with the first bit in each step, where positions are indexed in $[2n+1]$ and $\alpha$ has length Buck-Wiedemann's conjecture was independently raised by Havel \cite{Havel} and became known as the {\it middle-levels conjecture}, name coming from an equivalent formulation of the problem, which asks for a Hamilton cycle in the middle-levels graphs, recalled below in Section \ref{mlgs}.\\
+The corresponding {\it flip sequence} $\alpha$ records the position of the bit swapped with the first bit in each step, where positions are indexed in $[2n+1]$ and $\alpha$ has length $N:={2n+2\choose n+1}.$ Buck-Wiedemann's conjecture was independently raised by Havel \cite{Havel} and became known as the {\it middle-levels conjecture}, name coming from an equivalent formulation of the problem, which asks for a Hamilton cycle in the middle-levels graphs, recalled below in Section \ref{mlgs}.\\

 {\bf Knuth's conjecture:} In \cite[Problem 56, Section 7.2.1.3]{Knuth}, Knuth conjectured that there is a star transposition that orders the $(n+1,n+1)$-combinations, for every $n\ge 1$, such that the flip sequence $\alpha$ has a block structure $\alpha=(\alpha_0,\alpha_1,\ldots,\alpha_{2n})$, where each block $\alpha_i$ has length $\frac{N}{2n+1}=\frac{1}{2n+1}{2(n+1)\choose n+1}$ and is obtained from $\alpha_0$ by element-wise addition of $i$ mod $2n+1$, where $i\in[2n]$.
 As the entries of $\alpha$ are from $[2n+1]$, the numbers $1,\ldots,2n+1$ are chosen as addition residue-class representatives, rather than the usual $0,\ldots,2n$.
 Note that $\frac{N}{2n+1}=2C_n$, where $C_n=\frac{1}{n+1}{2n\choose n}$ is the n-th Catalan number.
 Then, \cite{mmm} proves the following.